DaveSkender/Stock.Indicators/docs/utilities.md

 ### Using tuple results

-`results.ToTuple(nullTo)` is a method for converting results collections to a simpler `(DateTime Date, double?
+`results.ToTupleCollection(nullTo)` is a method for converting results collections to a simpler `(DateTime Date, double?
 Value)` formatted [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `Collection`.

 This is not required in normal use; however, the last option may be useful for users who create [custom indicators]({{site.baseurl}}/custom-indicators/#content).